jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       Sections :ref:`performingcomputations`, :ref:`tactics-automating`,
       :ref:`proof-editing-mode`

-   .. exn:: The reference @qualid was not found in the current environment.

-      There is no constant referred by :n:`@qualid` in the environment.
-      Nevertheless, if you asked :cmd:`Opaque` `foo` `bar` and if `bar` does not exist, `foo` is set opaque.

 .. cmd:: Transparent {+ @smart_qualid }

    This command accepts the :attr:`global` attribute.
-By default, the scope of :cmd:`Transparent` is limited to the current section or file.
+By default, the scope of :cmd:`Transparent` is limited to the current section or module.

    This command is the converse of :cmd:`Opaque` and it applies on unfoldable constants to restore their unfoldability after an Opaque command.